Why a Halal Stock Screener Matters for Halal Investing

 - ETFs and Funds: Investors should check whether the fund itself is Shariah-compliant — meaning that all the underlying assets are halal.
 There are now several halal ETFs and Islamic funds available.

-- Sukuk (Islamic fixed income): These are halal fixed-income instruments which are widely viewed as alternatives to conventional bonds.
+- Sukuk (Islamic fixed income): These are halal fixed-income instruments which are widely viewed as alternatives to conventional bonds, sometimes referred to as Islamic bonds.
 They are structured around asset ownership and risk participation and not a Ribawi return.

 - REITs (Real Estate Investment Trusts): These can be halal if the income is from halal rent property, and the debt ratios are within Shariah limits.